 If you've been staring at your writing for too long, it all starts to look the same.
 It's possible you could be missing something, or there's a mistake right in front of you that you can't see.
 Ask a friend, fellow writer or tutor at JJC's Tutoring and Learning Center to be your proofreader.

 The JJC Library

 The JJC Library is participating in National Novel Writing Month (NaNoWriMo) this year!
 NaNoWriMo is when writers across the country commit to writing a 50,000-word novel during the month of November.
-If you're a JJC student or local community member, you can stop by the JJC Library every Wednesday for a write in or special event.
+If you're a JJC student or local community member, you can stop by the JJC Library for a write in or special event.
 See below for more info.